iwr-wasteless/iwr/README.md

 [![Twitter](https://img.shields.io/twitter/follow/IWRWasteLess.svg?style=social)](https://twitter.com/IWRWasteLess)

 Summary/abstract: Incentivizing Waste Reduction (IWR) / WasteLess proposes  use a scale to measure the net weight of a general waste bin, and charge the bin's rate payer on a per kg basis for this waste, in order to incentivize waste reduction, with some other improvements and considerations.
 Benefits include fairer pricing of waste, and when likely reducing waste substantially due to incentivization, benefits extend to less landfill (the proposal could even be extended to the public being incentivized to remove waste from landfill), reduced greenhouse emissions (particularly from methane), reuse/recycling of resources (which is particularly important for non-renewable resources), and a more sustainable society.
 The scale can be mounted in a garbage truck, or a portable one could be used e.g. with garbage loader crews.
 The latter method would be better suited for rear and front loaders rather than automated side loaders) and would be less efficient, less capital-intensive, and more labour-intensive, but may be worth considering for developing countries.
 Bins could be locked to prevent dumping in others' bins, and unlocked efficiently with Bluetooth technology.
-Cryptographic database systems like [Holochain](https://holochain.org/) could be used for transparency, auditability, scalability, security, etc., while the data could also be used (after being anonimised and aggregated) to get insights into trends of waste with location and demographics, which could in turn be useful e.g. for more targeted education programs to reduce waste.
+Cryptographic database systems like [Holochain](https://holochain.org/) could be used for transparency, auditability, scalability, security, etc., while the data could also be used (after being anonymised and aggregated) to get insights into trends of waste with location and demographics, which could in turn be useful e.g. for more targeted education programs to reduce waste.
 The technology works best in tandem with multiple specialized waste collection bins, such as for recycling, organics, and recyclable soft plastics such as those found in [Redcycle](https://www.redcycle.net.au/) bins.
 To prevent illegal dumping and putting wastes into the wrong bins (e.g. putting non-biodegradable plastic bags into an organics bin), bins could be made transparent, and the scheme would work better with other initiatives such as monitoring, reporting and cleanup technology like [CleanApp](https://cleanapp.io/), as well as re-investing some of the funds generated from the scheme into cleaning up illegally dumped waste.
 Compassionate treatment of financially disadvantaged people is needed to ensure that they are not worse off with this scheme, such as ratepayer government assistance, coupled with other assistance to help them that is beyond the scope of this proposal.

 Please sign [this petition](https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/) if you support this proposal.
 The petition is needed to show public support exists for the proposal, in order for councils to commit to trialing it, or investing in a full community consultation.
 Post an issue or message me via https://about.me/james.ray if you think it has issues or can be improved, tear it apart!